pjbroad/meters/README.md

 #### Configure the web server

 Create a WSGI configuration file appropriate for your code path.
-This can be generated from a provided template.
-Also enable wsgi.
-For
+This can be generated from the provided template.
+For example:
-example:

 ```
 cd $CODEBASE/api
 cp ../config/template_meters_api.wsgi meters_api.wsgi
 sed -i "s|###path-to-api###|$CODEBASE/api|g" meters_api.wsgi
 vi meters_api.wsgi
-sudo a2enmod wsgi
 ```

 Assuming an Apache web server, generate a config file from the apache template config/template_meters_apache.conf then modify this point at your html and api directories.
-Copy the modified file to /etc/apache2/conf-available/ and enable the configuration.
+Copy the modified file to /etc/apache2/conf-available/.
 For example:

 ```
 cd $CODEBASE/config